Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Numerical experiments

 \section{Numerical experiments}

-In this section, we present numerical experiments to assess the performance of our proposed method.
-One of our objectives is to evaluate whether our approach performs well in a classification setting.
+In this section, we present numerical experiments designed to assess the performance of the proposed methodology.
+Our primary objective is to evaluate its effectiveness in a classification setting.
 To this end, we apply it to the real-world task of detecting cardiomegaly from chest X-ray images.
-However, before turning to this application, we first demonstrate the near-perfect accuracy of our alignment procedure using a synthetic dataset, as classification of shapes heavily depends on the accurate estimation of deformation parameters.
+Before considering this application, we first study the accuracy of the proposed alignment procedure on a synthetic dataset.
+This preliminary analysis is important because classification of shapes strongly depends on the accurate estimation of the deformation parameters, in particular the rotation and reparametrization components.